JuroOravec/crawlee-one/packages/crawlee-one/docs/development/llm-extraction-flow.md

 Jobs awaiting LLM processing are pushed to a dedicated `RequestQueue`.
 Each request has:

 - `url` — Original page URL (for logging).
-- `uniqueKey` — Same as the original request (for correlation).
+- `uniqueKey` — Extraction ID (each extraction gets its own queue entry).
 - `skipNavigation: true` — No HTTP fetch; the LLM crawler reads from `userData`.
-- `userData` — `{ html, jsonSchema, systemPrompt, apiKey, provider, model, baseURL?, headers?, url?, originalRequestId, originalRequestQueueId? }`.
+- `userData` — `{ html, jsonSchema, systemPrompt, apiKey, provider, model, baseURL?, headers?, url?, extractionId, originalRequestUniqueKey, originalRequestQueueId? }`.

-`originalRequestId` (from `request.id ?? request.uniqueKey`) is used as the key for the result in the key-value store.
+`extractionId` uniquely identifies each extraction:

+- **Without `text`:** `requestId` + system prompt hash + JSON schema hash
+- **With `text`:** text hash + system prompt hash + JSON schema hash
+- **Override:** Pass `extractionId` in opts to use a custom ID (escape hatch).

+When `text` is unspecified (parsing the entire page), we use `requestId` rather than a text hash because the re-fetched HTML may differ slightly between passes (e.g. timestamps, ads).
+The `requestId` is stable across re-attempts, so the result can be retrieved on the second pass even if the HTML changed.

+Multiple extractions per request are supported: call `extractWithLLM` several times with different `text`, `systemPrompt`, or `schema` to extract different parts of the page (e.g. header vs body) — useful for cheaper models that perform well on smaller HTML snippets.

-`originalRequestQueueId` (from actor input `requestQueueId`) is used by the LLM crawler to add the original request back to the main queue when extraction completes.
+`originalRequestUniqueKey` and `originalRequestQueueId` are used by the LLM crawler to re-queue the original request to the main queue when extraction completes.
+The request is added with `forefront: true` so it is processed soon, minimizing the chance that the cached result (in the in-memory LRU) is evicted before the main crawler picks it up.

 ### 2.4 LLM key-value store

-Results are stored under keys `llm--{requestId}`.
+Results are stored in key-value store under `extractionId` (each run has its own KVS).

 Each value has shape:

 ```typescript
 {